 Mediation: Clients have been very satisfied with Dr. Montgomery's mediations.
 It is usually cheaper and faster than litigation.
 For mediation the couple divide the hourly rate (e.g. 50-50 if they have about the same income, otherwise according to their incomes).
 Hourly rate is decided at the beginning via mediation among all three of us, depending on clients' incomes, complexity of case etc. Range is between $150 and $350 per hour (for both parties, not each).
 Usual fee where total gross family income is under $150,000 per annum is $150 per hour e.g. each person pays $75 per hour or if one has a good income and the other doesn't, pro rata per income e.g. one person pays $120 and the other $30 for each hour.

-Uncontested divorce: For simple divorces (Uncontested or Joint, no issue regarding custody, access, property division, support etc.) where there are no issues locating or serving the other party, and you have enough info for me about yourself and your spouse to fill out the form, my fee is $850 and court fees and process serving etc are about $550. (total around $1400 - $1500 with HST) Any complications means my hourly rate of $350 gets charged on top of the $850 flat fee. e.g. seeking an order for substitute service, dispensing with service, will cost more.
+Uncontested divorce: In total, court fees are $632 to obtain a divorce in Ontario.
+The first payment of $212 is due when the application for divorce is filed which includes court fees of $202 and $10 that is collected for the federal Department of Justice.
+Additional court fees of $420 are paid before the divorce is reviewed by the court.
+These expenses do not include lawyer's fees.
+For simple divorces (Uncontested or Joint, no issue regarding custody, access, property division, support etc.) where there are no issues locating or serving the other party, and you have enough info for me about yourself and your spouse to fill out the form, my fee is a minimum of $850.
+(So the total is over $1600.)
+Any complications means my hourly rate gets charged on top of the $850 min. fee. e.g. seeking an order for substitute service, dispensing with service, will cost more.
 Beware of non-lawyers advertising "uncontested divorce" for a few hundred dollars.
 I investigated one that advertised "Divorce $200" using somone pretending to be a client and they charged her $200 just for a consultation to see if she "qualified" for a divorce.
 (Nearly everyone does.)
-It is impossible to provide a divorce certificate for $200 or $300 when the court fees are about $450 and there are process server fees and HST.
+It is impossible to provide a divorce certificate for $200 or $300 when the court fees are over $600.
 Also beware of paralegals saying they can get you a divorce "severed from all collateral relief issues".
 In fact judges are very reluctant to sign these, especially where there is no formal Agreement for child support, and they usually want to see that property division (property includes all financial assets) and possible spousal support issues have been fully and formally addressed before granting a divorce.
 Any paralegal who tells you to just not mention these or say they have been settled or tells you to lie about children, assets, income etc is commiting serious infractions and is liable to be suspended.

 Discounts: Many clients are on employer discount plans so check with your Personnel (Human Resources) office to see if there is any "EAP" or "Law Assist" program at your workplace.
-That gets you a free half hour consultation and 25% off my regular hourly rate of $350.
-(Discounted rate is $255.)
+That gets you a free half hour consultation and 25% off my regular hourly rate.

 Justice Net cases: If you earn less than $60,000 per annum you may qualify for www.JusticeNet.ca deep discount rates.
 You must show Justice Net staff your last two years' Canada Revenue Notice of Assessment and also if it is between July 1st and Dec 31, evidence of your current year's income.
 Even if your income is low enough to qualify for Justice Net, we will not take the case if you have assets of $100,000 or more (e.g. savings, RRSPs, private pensions, own a house with $100k or more equity etc.) or if litigation will be involved and the Justice Net fee is below $150 per hour.
 Here is the link to the Justice Net fee table: https://www.justicenet.ca/fee-schedule-2/

-Legal Aid: The lawyer only accepts a very few family law cases per year, but not Childrens Aid Society (child protection) cases.
+Legal Aid: We accept a very few family law cases per year, but not Childrens Aid Society (child protection) cases.